INRIA/scikit-learn-mooc/slides/concluding_remarks.md

 - The scikit-learn doc
     - The documentation is rich, didactic, continuously improving
-    - These docs comprise a user guide
+    - These docs comprise an user guide
 - Where to ask questions: Stackoverflow

 - We are an open-source community